 Meet like-minded students and make a difference to nature, by gaining knowledge on conservation while being in the field.
 For more information on this once in a lifetime experience, you can send an e-mail to email@example.com.

-Students of the Resource Ecology Group are eligible for receiving the following two awards:
+Students of our group are eligible for receiving the following two awards:

-- The Alfred Russel Wallace Award in Resource Ecology - this award will be bestowed once per year for the best Master's thesis.
-Only master's students of the Resource Ecology Group are eligible, under the condition that they have handed in their thesis (final version).
+- The Alfred Russel Wallace Award - this award will be bestowed once per year for the best Master's thesis.
+Only master's students fully or partially supervised by the Wildlife Ecology and Conservation Group are eligible, under the condition that they have handed in their thesis (final version).

-- The Willem Barentsz Award in Resource Ecology - this award will be bestowed once per year for the best field work leading to a Master's thesis.
-Only master's students of the Resource Ecology Group are eligible, under the condition that they have handed in their thesis (final version).
+- The Willem Barentsz Award - this award will be bestowed once per year for the best field work leading to a Master's thesis.
+Only master's students fully or partially supervised by the Wildlife Ecology and Conservation Group are eligible, under the condition that they have handed in their thesis (final version).